 When should I have a Pap smear?

 Recommendations on Pap smear frequency depend on several factors.
-These include:

-- Medical history
+- medical history

-- Exposure to diethylstilbestrol (DES) when in the womb
+- exposure to diethylstilbestrol (DES) when in the womb

 Pap smear results

 The test results usually take 1–3 weeks to come back.
 Most test results are negative, but they can sometimes be positive.
 A positive result does not confirm that a person has cancer, but it indicates that more investigation is necessary.

 In most Pap smears, the result is normal and does not reveal any abnormal cells.

 Sometimes the result is ambiguous.
 The doctor may ask the person to have more tests to monitor for any changes.
 These additional tests are likely to take place either soon after the first test or about 6 months later.